Last Updated on May 30, 2021

 Orange, tangerine and mandarin peel teas are traditionally used for coughs that are due to excessive phlegm in the lungs.
 It is a good tea to drink if you have lots of mucus, chronic chest congestion or a wet cough.
 Citrus peels are considered a valuable medicinal herb and are a popular ingredient in many Chinese Medicine tonics.

 Ready to stop tossing these valuable additions to your cooking creations and home apothecary?
 Here are more than 30 fantastic uses for orange peels!

-(If you’re just not up for eating them, scroll down for all the uses they have in and around your home.)
+(If you’re just not up for eating them, scroll down for all the uses they have in and around your home.
+You can also find out how to use banana peels in the garden in this post on banana peel fertilizer.)

 SO HOW DO YOU EAT AN ORANGE PEEL??

 If you’ve never tried eating orange peel, there are a few things to bear in mind.
 First, on their own, they’re not delicious, though they add wonderful flavor to all sorts of foods.
 The orange-colored zest is the part with most of the orange-y flavor, and the pith is kind of bitter, though it’s also good for you and can be added to recipes where the bitterness won’t be a problem.
 A zester will make getting off just the orange part easier, though you can also use a vegetable peeler or a knife.

 I tend to cut the peel with a knife when I want an orange, leaving some of the pith on the peel and some on the fruit.